BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 really know where to start here.
 Now, what I mean is the church at this time in 1838, Missouri, essentially, that's where we're focusing, is there's so much going on, it's really hard to decide where to kind of pick up and what to focus on and what to talk about.
-So let's begin with Joseph arriving at Far West.
+So let's begin with Joseph arriving at Farr West.
 That happened on March 14, 1838.
 And then, of course, Sidney Rigdon arrived April 4, 1838.
 So this is how long it took them each to get from Kirtland to Missouri.
 And once they got to Missouri, they decided to really have a tribunal to see who would be trustworthy.
-Who were the members that we could trust in Far West?
+Who were the members that we could trust in Farr West?
 Because the church in Kirtland had held its own excommunication, essentially, and they had excommunicated Sidney Rigdon and Joseph Smith.
 So the leadership, essentially, of Kirtland had been excommunicated, and they were fleeing to Missouri.
 And there, they were going